 Most schematics that were drawn prior to laser printers were done

 a pen or pencil used that could not draw anything finer than

 about 0.3 mm.
 This is a much wider line than a laser printer

 can draw.
 So if you have a schematic that's on a B (2 x

 letter size) or C (4 x letter size) sheet you can stitch it

 together.
-Do NOT shrink the page size, leave it as is since the Adobe printing
+Do NOT shrink the page size, leave it as is since

-images overlap.
+both images overlap.
 Rather than just take all of the second

 image it's good to look for a place where there's a minimal amount

 Line art, like schematics, can be

 etc. are image processing programs.
-Autocad and the old HP ME
+Autocad and the old HP

-based pdf "D" size drawing fits into a few hundred kilo
+A vector based pdf "D" size drawing fits into a few hundred kilo